 Use Case Diagram

-The Use Case Diagram is a simple and powerful way of describing the goals the users of a system (or entity) want to achieve.
-It describes who wants to achieve a particular goal but not how the goal will be delivered.
-Use Case diagrams can be simple or structured and relationships such as Include, Extend and Generalization can be added to refine the model.
+The Use Case diagram is a simple and powerful way of describing the goals of the users of a system (or entity).
+It describes who wants to achieve a particular goal, but not how the goal will be delivered.
+Use Case diagrams can be simple or structured, and relationships such as Include, Extend and Generalization can be added to refine the model.
 A system (or entity) boundary can be added with a descriptive name showing clearly that Use Cases reside inside the system and Actors outside.

 Learn More: Use Case Diagram